 I’m sure by now you’ve heard of a juice cleanse, but what about a soup cleanse?
-Other than the age-old cabbage soup diet that sounds just ghastly, I hadn’t until Press rolled out their new range.
+Other than the age-old cabbage soup diet that sounds just ghastly, I hadn’t until PRESS* rolled out their new range.

 About two years ago, I was really into my cleanses.
 Having started with a one-day cleanse, I pushed the boat out and bought a juicer, a bunch of organic produce, and drank my way through three days.
-In fact, you can read about my 3-day juice cleanse and even try it for yourself.
-The experience was a really positive one, despite being quite a foodie – I learnt the difference between mental cravings and physical hunger, made a bunch of tasty juices that I still drink to this day, and felt incredibly refreshed inside and out.
+In fact, you can read about my three-day juice cleanse and even try it for yourself.
+The experience was a really positive one, despite being quite a foodie – I learned the difference between mental cravings and physical hunger, made a bunch of tasty juices that I still drink to this day, and felt incredibly refreshed inside and out.

 If you’d like to give a cleanse a go, I’d also recommend following my key tips…

-1. Prepare well
+1. Prepare Well

 Whether you’ve gone on a cleanse before or not, I always recommend having a back up snack to hand for those moments of weakness.
 There’s nothing worse than feeling trapped with only a fridge of veggie juices… If you find yourself needing a little something extra, try a handful of unsalted cashew nuts.
 And remember, you can drink as much extra water and herbal tea as you want!